anhu/wolfssl-examples/pq/stateful_hash_sig/README.md

 https://github.com/wolfSSL/wolfssl/blob/master/INSTALL

+Note that you can also reach out to facts@wolfssl.com to get our implementation of LMS/HSS along with instructions on how to install it.
+In that case you won't need the hash-sigs library.

 If building with `--with-libxmss=<path>`, the XMSS/XMSS^MT example requires that the xmss-reference repository has been cloned, patched, and built.
 Please see item 20 in the wolfSSL repo's INSTALL file.